fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_007.md

 Finally we vote and regardless of if we agree or not we always try to structure our decision so we can start small and scale up if it is a new concept we introduce.
-If it is a different way of working we hate our peers internally for forcing us to write code in some bs way while lamenting their stupidity.
+If it is a different way of working, we hate our peers internally for forcing us to write code in some bs way while lamenting their stupidity.
 Often while trying to take a calming bath.